vorni22/operating-systems/chapters/data/memory-security/drills/tasks/exec-shellcode/README.md

 ## Shellcode Executor

+Navigate to `chapters/data/memory-security/drills/tasks/exec-shellcode` and run `make skels` to generate the `support/` folder.
+Then navigate to `support/src`.

 Navigate to the `chapters/data/memory-security/drills/tasks/exec-shellcode/support/` directory.

 Your goal is to update the `src/exec-shellcode.s` source code file to be able to read and execute shellcodes from a given binary files.